BCcampus/excel-export/readme.txt

 = Can this plugin work with other custom post types? =

-At this time, this plugin is limited to working with the custom post type of "event", we have plans in the future ot make this work with any and all post types.
+At this time, this plugin is limited to working with the custom post type of "event", we have plans in the future to make this work with any and all post types.